Pranavkale11/oss-audit-24BSA10068/README.md

 2026-03-24T00:17:01 ...
 Error creating IO channel ...
 ```

-> **Note:** Replace `/var/log/syslog` with the path to any log file on your system.
+> **Tip:** Swap out `/var/log/syslog` for any log file you want to analyze.

 ---

 ### Script 5 — Open Source Manifesto Generator
 **File:** `script5_manifesto_generator.sh`

-Interactively asks the user three questions and generates a personalised open source philosophy statement, saving it to a `.txt` file (`manifesto_pranav.txt`).
+My favourite one.
+It asks you three questions about your relationship with open source, then generates a personalized philosophy statement and saves it to a `.txt` file.
+It felt fitting to end the project with something reflective.

-**Concepts used:** `read` for user input, string concatenation, file writing with `>` and `>>`, `date` command, `cat`.
+**Concepts practiced:** `read` for user input, string concatenation, writing to files with `>` and `>>`, `date`, `cat`.

-**How to run:**
 ```bash
 chmod +x script5_manifesto_generator.sh
 ./script5_manifesto_generator.sh
 ```

-You will be prompted to enter:
+You'll be asked:
-1. A tool you use daily
+1. A tool you use every day
 2. What freedom means to you
-3. Something you would like to build and share
+3. Something you'd like to build and share with the world

-The manifesto is saved to `manifesto_pranav.txt` in the current directory.
+Your manifesto gets saved to `manifesto_pranav.txt` in the current directory.

 ---

 ## Dependencies

-All scripts are written for **Ubuntu / Debian-based Linux systems**.
-No additional software installation is required beyond what comes with a standard Ubuntu install.
+Everything runs on a standard Ubuntu install — no extra software needed.

 | Tool | Purpose | Pre-installed? |
 |---|---|---|